top of page

 8. Breast Pain

-Breast soreness in common in perimenopause.
+Breast pain in common in perimenopause.

 Breast tenderness is often more pronounced during the luteal phase which is the second half of the menstrual cycle.
 Breast pain is typically not related to breast cancer but if you have persisting breast pain or concerns about your symptoms it is always a good idea to discuss these with your doctor.